 By 1900 tastes had changed.
 The cult of the female figure reigned supreme.

-The shifting colors of opals gems, were appealing to the Art Nouveau jewellers, they were alive and were evocative of the female beauty.
+The shifting colors of opal gems were appealing to the Art Nouveau jewelers, they were alive and were evocative of the female beauty.

 Loie Fuller, (1862 - 1928) an American dancer, became the living emblem of the Art Nouveau movement.
 Fuller continues to be an influence on contemporary choreographers today.

 When you invest in Art Nouveau Jewelry tread with caution, as there are many fake Art Nouveau pieces in the market.
 A high return on investment resulted in many reproductions being produced.
 Some of the Art Nouveau fakes are so similar to the genuine pieces that even experts can't tell the difference.